Where are the ‘I amsterdam’ letters? The complete selfie guide

 In the winter morning mist of December 3rd, 2018, the letters were hoisted onto a truck, leaving behind nothing but empty space — just the way the Amsterdammers wanted it.

 But were the letters thrown in the nearby IJ-river?
 Of course not!
-Instead, they’ve become a travelling circus, wandering the Netherlands, and popping up for festivals and events.
+Instead, they became a travelling circus, wandering the Netherlands, and popping up for festivals and events.

 P.S.
-Keep reading, and you’ll find the top tip for getting the perfect snap!
+If you keep reading, you’ll find the top tip for getting the perfect snap!

 Where are the I amsterdam letters now?